A metric-like topology yon BL-algebras: Introduction

+One of the biggest obstacles of extending the results of classical logic to basic logic is non-continuity of the interpretations of logical connectives.
+Therefore, the mentioned topology on BL-algebras could be seen as an applicable tool to extend the results of classical logic to H{\'a}jek Basic logic.

+Here, for any BL-algebra $\mathcal{L}=(L, \wedge, \vee, *, \too , 0, 1)$, we define two topologies $T_*$ and $\mathbf{T}_*$ on $L$ and $L^2$ that all the operators of $\mathcal{L}$ becomes continuous function with respect to these topologies.
+The construction of $T_*$ is based on the $*$-balls $B_r(a)=\{b: a\leftrightarrow b\ge r\}$ in which $a\leftrightarrow b=(a\too b)*(b\too a)$ and so it seems like a metric topology.
+We show that when the continuous scale $[0,1]$ is endowed to be a BL-algebra, $T_*$ admits some of the most important properties of the metric topology.
+This fact results in a simpler way for analysing $T_*$.
+Indeed, we show that when $[0,1]$ is considered to be a BL-algebra, then $T_*$ could be examined by a topology $T_\star$ on $[0,1]$ as a dual of a BL-algebra.
+The studying of $T_\star$ on $[0,1]$ as a dual of a BL-algebra in the cases that $T_\star$ forms a metric topology, has been the subject of the author conference paper \cite{khatami2018}.

-The rest of the paper organized as follows.
-Section 2 presents a summary about t-norms, s-norms and BL-algebras.
-Section 3 introduces the concept of dual of BL-algebras and describes a metric on $[0,1]$ as a dual of BL-algebra and section 4 proves that it is a topological algebra.
-Section 5 explains a topology on dual of BL-algebras which makes them topological algebras, and finally a natural topology on BL-algebras which makes them topological algebras presented in section 6.
+The rest of the paper organized as follows: Section 2 presents a summary of t-norms, s-norms and BL-algebras.
+Section 3 introduces a topology $T_*$ on any BL-algebra $\mathcal{L}=(L, \wedge, \vee, *, \too , 0, 1)$ which makes it a semitopological algebra.
+Section 4 shows when $[0,1]$ is considered to be a BL-algebra, $T_*$ admits some the important properties of the metric topology.
+Finally, Section 5 defines a dual concept for BL-algebras and examining $T_*$ on $[0,1]$ by a topology on its dual.

-\section{\bf preliminaries}
+\section{Preliminaries}